 Plan Ahead to Visit Pearl Harbor

-More than 75 years after the attack on Pearl Harbor, the site remains the most visited on the island of Oahu and there are many memorials, exhibits, and other historic sites to explore.
+Even though many decades have passed since the attack on Pearl Harbor, the naval base remains the most visited site on the island of Oahu.
+Guests visiting Pearl Harbor can explore many memorials, exhibits, and other historic venues.

-When organizing your Pearl Harbor tours, make sure you plan early.
-Tours sell out fast, so book with plenty of advance notice and avoid hassle and disappointment.
+When organizing your Pearl Harbor tours, make sure you plan ahead, and early, as tours sell out fast.

-If you are staying on Maui, Kauai, or the Big Island, you can book a Pearl Harbor tour that includes flight, transportation and ticket cost.
+Also, if you are staying on Maui, Kauai, or the Big Island, you can still make a visit to Pearl Harbor easily fit into your itinerary by booking a Pearl Harbor day tour that includes flight, transportation, and entrance ticket.